blockworks-foundation/mango-explorer/README.md

 A simple [installation walkthrough](docs/Installation.md) is available, and of course other ways of installing it or adding it as a dependency are possible and will depend on the particular tools you are using.

-`mango-explorer` is also available as a docker container with the name [opinionatedgeek/mango-explorer-v3](https://hub.docker.com/repository/docker/opinionatedgeek/mango-explorer-v3/).

 ## 🌳 Branches